-Expats can add the search for accommodation in India to the already extensive list of 'adventures' they're sure to have upon relocating.
+Expats can add the search for accommodation in India to the list of adventures they're sure to have upon relocating.

 From modern apartment complexes and quaint bungalows to large villas suitable for families, there is usually a home to suit every taste and budget.

-Accommodation options vary greatly between areas, but those moving to cities including Delhi, Mumbai and Bengaluru can expect more competition in the housing market than in other locations.
+Accommodation options vary greatly between areas, but those moving to one of the major cities can expect more competition in the housing market than in remoter locations.
 Unless expats plan on relocating to India for the long term, most people opt to rent property rather than buy.

 Types of accommodation in India

 When looking for accommodation in India, expats will likely come across the BHK acronym, meaning bedroom, hall and kitchen.
-Seeing two or three (and so on) BHK means a three-bedroom property with a hall and a kitchen.
+A 'three BHK', for instance, means a three-bedroom property with a hall and a kitchen.
 Among the main types of accommodation available in India are apartments, independent floors, houses and gated complexes.

 Apartments are one of the most popular types of property in India.
-Both low and high-rise apartment blocks can be found with options for a basic studio flat or a luxury penthouse.
+Both low and high-rise apartment blocks can be found and apartments range from basic studio flats to luxury penthouses.

 Rather than renting out a unit in an apartment block, expats can rent an entire floor.
 Independent floors are popularly found in low-rise buildings and sometimes shared among large families who rent several floors and live together in the building but on separate storeys.

-Expats can keep their eye out on the property market for freestanding houses to call home in India.
-The standards and prices of these vary.
-Bungalows and charming one-storey cottage homes are popular among families while those with a taste for luxury can look for large villas with a garden and swimming pool.
+The standards and prices of houses vary widely from area to area and city to city.
+Bungalows and charming one-storey cottages are popular among families, while those with a taste for luxury can look for large villas with a garden and swimming pool.
 Expats who want to get away from the hustle and bustle of city life can also find several options for farmhouses.

-A fair share of gated communities can be found in and around India’s cities and are popular among wealthier expats and Indian residents.
-Housing complexes typically offer condominium-style accommodation with shared access to amenities, such as clubhouses, swimming pools and garden areas.
+A fair share of gated communities can be found in and around India’s cities and are popular among wealthier expats and locals.
+Housing complexes typically offer condominium-style accommodation with shared access to amenities, such as clubhouses, swimming pools and green spaces.
 High-end gated communities also offer gyms and sports facilities.

 Finding accommodation in India

-The demand for good quality, reasonably priced accommodation often outweighs the supply, so renting property in India can be challenging.
-The good news is that employers often help their expat employees find a place to stay, sometimes lining up a few options for them to choose from.
+The demand for good quality, reasonably priced accommodation often outweighs the supply, so finding a rental in India can be challenging.
+The good news is that employers often help their expat employees to find a place to stay, sometimes lining up a few options for them to choose from.

-But many new arrivals aren't so lucky and have to go through the accommodation search themselves.
-Online property listings and real-estate portals are a good starting point, such as 99acres.com, makaan.com and Magicbricks.
+But many new arrivals aren't so lucky and have to find a home on their own.
+Online property listings and real-estate portals are a good starting point.
 Social media pages and groups are another way to network and find property.
-Note that all prospective tenants, especially those who search online, should visit the properties they are interested in before signing any contract.
+House hunters, especially those who search online, should always first visit the property before signing a lease.

 Renting accommodation in India

 Lease agreements in India can be tricky.
-To side step tax, landlords often prefer to rent to people informally, with no official lease in place.
-We strongly urge against accepting such an agreement: expats would have no legal protection as a tenant nor be able to provide proof of residence, which is needed for various administrative processes.
+To sidestep tax, landlords often prefer to rent to people informally, with no official lease in place.
+We strongly urge against accepting such an agreement: expats would have no legal protection nor be able to provide proof of residence, which is needed for various administrative processes.

 Eleven-month lease agreements are common in India and are useful for expats staying short term.
 Shorter-term rental agreements may also be possible.
 For this contract to be official, a stamp duty charge must normally be paid.